eakwarren/LAS/README.md

 ## Setup - unzip, install, configure, run
-1. Unzip to ~/Documents (or another folder of your choice, but more paths will have to be edited.)
+1. Unzip to your Documents folder (or another folder, but you'll need to edit more paths.)

-2. Install the following apps.

-    [MidiPipe](http://www.subtlesoft.square7.net/MidiPipe.html) v1.7.2 It’s free software used to translate midi cc from Open Stage    Control to AppleScript commands.
-Install from site or from the Required Installers for Convenience folder.
-Start it and load _LAS.mipi_

-    [sendosc](https://github.com/yoggy/sendosc) v1.0.3 It’s a free command-line tool for sending OSC packets.
-Easiest to install from the Required Installers for Convenience folder.
-Or install via [Homebrew](https://brew.sh).
-Lives in _/opt/homebrew/Cellar/sendosc/1.0.3/bin/_ by default.
- _/opt…_ isn’t normally visible, but ⌘⇧. will show it (and other things in all their naked glory.)
-Create the path and copy sendosc inside.

-    [Open Stage Control](https://openstagecontrol.ammd.net/download/) v1.25.5+ It’s a free and modular OSC / Midi controller.
-Install from site or from the Required Installers for Convenience folder.
+2. Download [Open Stage Control](https://openstagecontrol.ammd.net/download/) v1.25.5+ It’s a free and modular OSC / Midi controller.
+Unzip it and move the app into your Applications folder.
 Start it and load _OSC Server.config_.
 In the server's 'load' setting, set your username and path to _LAS.json_ and save the config, then close and restart the server.
 A new window with the json file loaded will open. **_It will look strange until you run the LAS.scpt and click on a track in Logic._** TIP: Use an old phone, iPad, tablet, —anything with a web browser— with LAS.
 Connect to the server by scanning the QR code in Open Stage Control or going to http://your-ip-address:8080.

 3. Configure the following items.
+MacOS Gatekeeper will prevent launching unsigned apps.
+In the Apps folder right-click and open both MidiPipe.app and sendosc and allow to run.
+Read more about Gatekeeper [here](https://en.wikipedia.org/wiki/Gatekeeper_(macOS)#Override).
     Add optional sample library pictures to the _LibPics_ folder.
 Name them using the same prefix (followed by a space) you use for tracks. (ie. CS 4 Horns, BBC Clarinet 1, OTBS Full Strings, etc.) You _do_ use track prefixes, don’t you?
 LAS uses this prefix to build the picture URL.
 A few sample pics are included for reference. _When adding new pics or changing their names in Finder, please restart Open Stage Control._

-    Open _LAS.scpt_ with Script Editor.
-Verify plistPath, sendoscPath and select an artColorSetting.
+    Open _LAS.scpt_ with Script Editor and select an artColorSetting.

     0 - Basic: All buttons are one color.
+(Default)

     1 - Logic: Logic’s piano roll art colors*. 🫣 _Set View > Set Note Color > By Articulation in piano roll._

     2 - Custom: Set custom art colors in the getArtColors handler function.
 (Adobe has a great [color resource](https://color.adobe.com/create/color-wheel).)

-    Make LAS your own, then press Run to start the script.

-5. Open Logic and create a project with art sets and track prefixes.
+4. Open Logic and create a project with art sets and track prefixes.
 Once a track is clicked, LAS will send data to Open Stage Control. **_The track Inspector panel needs to be open in Logic for the script to get the Articulation Set name._** This happens fast, so you can switch Screensets or toggle the Piano Roll window quickly.
 I recommend ticking _Select tracks on region/marquee selection_ in _Logic Settings > Editing_ to ensure proper Articulation Set selection.

 ____________________